UniqueNetwork/unique_docs/docs/about/glossary.md

 **SDK** is ready-to-use application programming interfaces (APIs) in the form of on-device libraries of reusable functions.

 **SS58** is the extensible address format for the Substrate chains.
-A key characteristic when considering cross-chain interoperability and account derivation.
+A key characteristic when considering cross-chain interoperability and address derivation.
 Read more [here](https://docs.substrate.io/v3/advanced/ss58/).

 **Buy (delist)** means to buy an NFT token (in the terms of a marketplace).